Defining Roles and Responsibilities Drives Team Productivity

 Tip 1: Use your team’s strengths.

 Understand how the individual strengths of team members combine to create the uniqueness of your team.
-This approach can motivate your teams to achieve great things.
+This approach can motivate your team to achieve great things.
 You avoid grouping people into a standardized mold and focus on out-of-the-box solutions for nearly every challenge you’ll be facing.

 Tip 2: Discuss priorities every week.